We Fixed The Performance Review and Broke Feedback

 In many organizations today, they’ve traded rigid structure for comforting vagueness.
 Managers are encouraged to “check in”, but the hard conversations?
 They’re often sidestepped.
 Underperformance lingers, high performers get overburdened, and real growth conversations don’t actually happen.

-The good news: some companies are doing some high quality experimentation.
-Adobe, Microsoft, and Deloitte have continued to tweak and seem to have found a middle path.
-They’ve built **forcing functions**—deliberate, system-level nudges that make it harder to avoid the real conversations.
+The good news: some companies are doing some high quality experimentation with deliberate, system-level nudges that make it harder to avoid the real conversations.
 They’ve kept the humanity but brought back the clarity.
-And in each case, HR is not just recommending a better conversation—they’re engineering it into the system.
+And in each case, there’s a specific forcing function and an active audit process marrying a human approach with process that scales.
+HR is not just recommending a better conversation, they’re engineering it into the system.

-**The forcing function:** Regular check-ins are required, not optional.
-HR doesn’t just provide templates, conversation starters, and training, HR looks at participation rates, and flags gaps.
+The forcing function: Regular check-ins are required, not optional.
+HR doesn’t just provide templates, conversation starters, and training, HR flags and addresses participation gaps.
 Calibration sessions serve as a second layer: leaders are expected to bring forward performance narratives.
 If a struggling employee hasn’t been coached, it’s visible.

 Documentation: Managers are expected to record key outcomes from check-ins using internal templates or systems.
 These notes become critical inputs during calibration sessions and provide a traceable thread of feedback activity.